getbridge/bridge-python/README.md

-# Flotype Bridge for Python
+# Bridge for Python
-Flotype Bridge is a unified messaging system that allows you to easily build cross-language services to share data and realtime updates among your servers and your clients
+Bridge is a unified messaging system that allows you to easily build cross-language services to share data and realtime updates among your servers and your clients

 ## Installation
 Quick install:

-	pip install FlotypeBridge
+	pip install BridgePython

 Source install:

-	git clone git@bitbucket.org:flotype/bridge-python.git
+	git clone git@bitbucket.org:getbridge/bridge-python.git
 	cd bridge-python/
 	python setup.py install